atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi/index.md

 Later on, we'll come back here and configure the DNS.

 #### Static Node IPs
 For this build, I did not want to bother with IPs changing for the nodes in my cluster.
 For this reason, I assigned each node linked to the network a static IP.
+You can do this in the DHCP configuration settings of the router so that when the nodes get a new DHCP lease they always get the same IP

 ### Adding a TailScale Subnet Router
 Out of my four Raspberry Pis, I have committed three to the cluster and one to running a TailScale SubnetRouter and Pi-Hole.
 The stoneward node is the Pi that I have chosen to use for hosting my TailScale subnet router and Pi-Hole DNS server.
 TailScale is a VPN service that builds on top of simplifies Wireguard by delegating the management of peer certificates among new peers to the TailScale control plane.
 Using TailScale you can run a node as a Subnet Router to route traffic from other users of the VPN network to IP space behind the subnet router.
 I will take advantage of this functionality by converting the stoneward node into a subnet router that handles routes to my cluster network's CIDR range.
 This means, that when connected to the VPN, I can reach all of my nodes and services without exposing them to the public internet.